 Many people who suffer from pain related to the pelvic region have struggled with it for years.
 It can be constant, it can come and go, it can take different shapes and affect different parts of the body.
 Because there are so many different things that can cause this pain, we need to back up and look at what the root causes might be.
 This means an in-depth assessment and therapy process.

 A key part of the process is teaching you about your body, and what you can do to manage your situation.
 Pain can become an Achilles heal, in other words, it can come back when you are stressed, tired, or whatever it is that triggers your pain.
 If you know what to do to manage it, the risk of it flaring up is much less.
 A central component in the therapy is thus what you do.
 And that means you need more understanding of your situation.
 This is thus more of a programme than treatment, where both therapist and client commit to the process.

 The programme includes sessions with hands-on treatment, education and movement practice.

 The first session includes an in-depth discussion about your pain experience.
 You will be asked questions about much more than you have probably been asked before.
-Often things that have happened years ago can be relevant, and not only directly related to the pelvis.
+Often things that have happened years ago can be relevant, and not only directly related to the painful region.

 The next step is the physical examination.
-We will look at how you move, including some simple movement tests, and then a palpation of your legs, stomach, back, hips.
+We will look at how you move, including some simple movement tests, and then feel the tissues and structures of your legs, stomach, back, hips.
 This gives very valuable information about what is going on in your body.

-Next comes the internal assessment, which involves either vaginal or rectal palpation.
-This is an important component, but it is voluntary.
+An important component when exploring pain related to the pelvis is the internal assessment, which can be vaginal and/or rectal.
+However, this is voluntary.
 We will never do anything that you are not comfortable with.
 Sometimes we will wait with this part until the second visit.